harshadk99/flareguard/README.md

 # FlareGuard

-> Basic security auditing tool for Cloudflare zone configurations
+> 🛡️ **Cloud Security Posture Management for Cloudflare**

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)
 [![Build Status](https://img.shields.io/badge/build-passing-brightgreen.svg)]()

-FlareGuard is a serverless security auditing tool that helps organizations verify their Cloudflare zone configurations against security best practices.
-It runs as a Cloudflare Worker, providing a dashboard to identify and remediate security gaps in your Cloudflare setup.
+## Comprehensive CSPM for Your Cloudflare Environment

+FlareGuard is a powerful, serverless CSPM (Cloud Security Posture Management) platform designed specifically for Cloudflare.
+It continuously scans your Cloudflare configurations for vulnerabilities, misconfigurations, and compliance gaps, delivering actionable insights to strengthen your security posture.

+**Why FlareGuard CSPM?**

+- 🔍 **Complete Security Visibility** - Assess your entire Cloudflare environment from zones to Zero Trust
+- 🚀 **Zero Infrastructure** - Runs entirely as a Cloudflare Worker with no backend servers
+- 📊 **Actionable Insights** - Get a security score and prioritized recommendations
+- 🔐 **Compliance Ready** - Compare your settings against industry security standards
+- 🏆 **NIST Mapped** - All findings mapped to NIST security controls
+- 🔄 **Expandable Coverage** - Currently focused on zone security with roadmap for Zero Trust, Access, and more

 ## Current Status

-FlareGuard is currently in early development.
-The core functionality for basic zone security auditing is working, and we're actively expanding capabilities.
+FlareGuard CSPM is in active development.
+Our modular architecture allows us to expand security coverage across the Cloudflare ecosystem.

 ### What's Working

-- ✅ Basic zone security settings auditing
+- ✅ Zone security posture assessment
-- ✅ Real-time API integration for core settings
+- ✅ Real-time API integration for configuration analysis
-- ✅ Security scoring based on implemented checks
+- ✅ Security scoring with compliance mapping
-- ✅ Basic remediation guidance
+- ✅ Detailed remediation guidance
 - ✅ NIST controls mapping

 ### On Our Roadmap (Community Contributions Welcome!)

-- 🚀 Advanced security checks (WAF, Rate Limiting, DNSSEC, etc.)
+- 🚀 Advanced zone security checks (WAF, Rate Limiting, DNSSEC, etc.)
-- 🚀 Zero Trust security auditing
+- 🚀 Zero Trust security posture assessment
-- 🚀 Multi-zone support
+- 🚀 Multi-zone management for enterprise environments
-- 🚀 Historical data tracking
+- 🚀 Historical security posture tracking

 We welcome community contributions to help build these features!
 See our [Contributing](#contributing) section below.

 ## Future Vision

-Our vision for FlareGuard is to evolve into a comprehensive Cloud Security Posture Management (CSPM) tool for Cloudflare.
+Our vision for FlareGuard is to become the definitive CSPM platform for the entire Cloudflare ecosystem.
+Beyond zone security, we're building a comprehensive solution that provides security visibility across all Cloudflare services.
 Check out our [landing page mockup](./landing_page_update.html) to see the planned user interface with enhanced features.

 ### Planned Enhancements

-- **Modern Dashboard UI** - Clean, intuitive interface with security score visualization
+- **Enterprise CSPM Dashboard** - Unified security view across all Cloudflare services
-- **Comprehensive Security Auditing** - Covering Zone Security, Zero Trust, and Multi-Zone management
+- **Multi-Service Coverage** - Expanding beyond zones to Zero Trust, Access, Pages, and more
-- **Detailed Reports** - Actionable findings with severity ratings and remediation steps
-- **Risk Prioritization** - Focus on critical issues first with clear impact assessments
+- **Advanced Risk Scoring** - Sophisticated algorithms for precise security posture evaluation
+- **Compliance Reporting** - Pre-built reports for common frameworks (NIST, ISO, CIS)
-- **Tabbed Interface** - Easy navigation between different security aspects
+- **Automated Remediation** - One-click fixes for common security issues

 This vision represents where we're heading, and we welcome community contributions to help make it a reality!